 PoW miners of Bitcoin are presently incentivized by receiving rewards (newly minted coins plus transaction fees) for each block they produce.
 The PoW miner subsidy represents inflation which every holder of the asset is indirectly paying for through the relative decrease in the value of their own holdings.
 Importantly, Bitcoin has a fixed inflationary schedule which will see the rate of inflation drop (by half) at specified points in the future, until the limit of 21 million BTC is reached and no more new coins are produced.
 In principle, PoW miners would at this point be funded by transaction fees only, but there are open discussions about whether that is economically feasible.
-This October 2019 paper by Hasu, James Prestwich and Brandon Curtis considers the question in some detail, in light of a new model of Bitcoin’s security.
+A paper1 by Hasu, James Prestwich and Brandon Curtis considers the question in some detail, in light of a new model of Bitcoin’s security.

 The day to day production of the common pool resource is governed in large part through these fees and rewards which incentivize block producers to participate honestly.
 In a network that relies on PoW miners exclusively for its security, it is vital that these miners do not have the opportunity to collude and adjust history by rewriting a part of the blockchain.

 Where a miner or set of miners controls the majority of hashrate in a pure PoW blockchain, they can reorg (reorganize) the blockchain by releasing an alternative chain with more accumulated PoW.
 This “majority attack” technique can be used to execute double spend attacks.
 Brief description:

 - the attacker makes a transaction (like depositing to an exchange)

 - waits for the recipient to accept the transaction (credit the amount and allow it to be traded for something else) while mining on a secret chain that they do not share publicly

 - trades their deposit for something else and withdraws that asset